Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,2a)

+We can generalize this result to modules of larger pressure, but for our proof of this we need a computation about modules for $\SL_2(2^a)$, which we have only checked in the range $2\leq a\leq 7$.
+It is certainly true for all $a$, but the author cannot see a purely theoretical proof.

-\begin{lem} Let $V$ be an $H$-module that has at least one trivial composition factor but no trivial submodule or quotient.
-If $V$ has pressure $n$ then an involution in $H$ acts on $V$ with at most $n$ Jordan blocks of size $1$. \end{lem} \begin{pf} As with the previous lemma, choose $V$ to be a minimal counterexample to the lemma, so that the socle and top of $V$ consist solely of $2$-dimensional modules.
-Notice that, by choice of minimal counterexample, there cannot exist a submodule $W$ such that $W$ has no trivial quotients and $V/W$ has no trivial submodules, since otherwise one of $W$ and $V/W$ would also be a counterexample.
+\begin{lemma} Let $2\leq a\leq 7$ and let $H=\SL_2(2^a)$.
+Let $M$ be a $kH$-module that has at least one trivial composition factor but no trivial submodule or quotient.
+If $M$ has pressure $n$ then an involution in $H$ acts on $M$ with at most $n$ Jordan blocks of size $1$. \end{lemma} \begin{proof} As with the previous lemma, we proceed by induction on $\dim(M)$, and note that if $\dim(M)\leq 4$ then $M$ cannot satisfy the hypotheses of the lemma.
+If $M$ is a minimal counterexample to the lemma, the socle and top of $M$ consist solely of $2$-dimensional composition factors.
+Notice that, by choice of minimal counterexample, there cannot exist a submodule $N$ such that $N$ has no trivial quotients and the quotient module $M/N$ has no trivial submodules, since otherwise one of $N$ and $M/N$ would also be a counterexample to the lemma, by a pressure argument using Lemma \ref{lem:pressure}.

-Let $W$ be a minimal submodule with a trivial composition factor but no trivial quotient, and note that, since all simple modules with non-trivial $1$-cohomology have dimension $1$, $W$ contains a single trivial composition factor.
-If $W=V$ then $V$ itself must have a single trivial composition factor, and so $V$ has a single block of size $1$, and the result holds since $V$ must have pressure at least $1$.

-Thus $W<V$.
-If $V/W$ has no trivial submodule then we have a contradiction by the statements above, so $\soc(V/W)$ has a trivial composition factor: let $W_2$ denote the preimage of this trivial submodule of $\soc(V/W)$ in $V$.
-We claim that $W_2$ has a quotient $1/2/1$.
-If this true then, since $W_2$ has pressure at least $0$ and $u$ acts projectively, and $V/W_2$ has no trivial submodules or quotients, there must be at most $n$ Jordan blocks of size $1$ in $V$, a contradiction. \end{pf}
+Let $I$ denote the set of all simple $kH$-modules of dimension at least $4$.
+Let $N_1$ denote the $\{2_i\}$-radical of $M$ (so the socle), $N_2$ denote the preimage in $M$ of the $I$-radical of the quotient $M/N_1$, $N_3$ denote the preimage in $M$ of the $\{2_i\}$-radical of the quotient $M/N_2$, and let $N$ denote the preimage in $M$ of the $\{1\}$-radical of the quotient $M/N_3$.

+We claim that all trivial composition factors of $N$ lie in the second socle layer.
+The proof of this claim uses a computer calculation in $P(2_1)$, which has been checked for $2\leq a\leq 7$.
+Build up a submodule $V_i$ of $P(2_i)$ by taking the socle, adding all copies of modules in $I$ on top of it, and then all $2$-dimensional factors on top of that, and finally all trivial factors on top of that.
+There is a single trivial composition factor of $V_i$, which lies in the second socle layer of $V_i$ (i.e., comes from a $1/2_i$ submodule).
+Applying this statement to the situation above, we see that $N$ is a submodule of a sum of $V_i$ for various $i$, and therefore all trivial composition factors of $N$ lie in the second socle layer of $N$.

+Suppose that not all $2$-dimensional composition factors of $N$ lie in the socle, and let $\bar N$ denote a minimal submodule of $N$ subject to having a $2$-dimensional factor not in the socle and such that the quotient $N/\bar N$ has no trivial submodule.
+Such a module $\bar N$ has a single trivial composition factor and pressure $1$, hence the quotient $M/\bar N$ has pressure $n-1$ and no trivial submodule or quotient.
+Notice that therefore the action of $u$ on $M/\bar N$ has at most $n-1$ Jordan blocks of size $1$, and therefore $u$ acts on $M$ with at most $n$ Jordan blocks of size $1$, as needed.